Ohio State University is one of three universities in the United States that administers the CELPE-Bras exam.

 - planning to work in Brazil

 The exam is only administered TWICE a year and registration is required months in advance.
-The next CELPE-Bras exam will be administered Dec.
-8, 2020 at Ohio State's Main campus.
+The next CELPE-Bras exam will be announced early 2021.

 For more details on how to register, visit the Frequently Asked Questions section below.